siv2r/bip-frost-signing/README.md

 Standalone JSON test vectors are also available in the [same directory](./reference/vectors/), to facilitate porting the test vectors into other implementations.

+> [!CAUTION]
-The reference implementation is for demonstration purposes only and not to be used in production environments.
+> The reference implementation is for demonstration purposes only and not to be used in production environments.

 ## Remarks on Security and Correctness